onflow/flow/flips/20220817-extensibility.md

 `T2`'s `remove` method will be executed.
 After the expression executes, `x` will contain a value of type `T1`, while `y` will contain an extension with type `T2`.
 If these are resource-kinded, these values will have been moved out of `e`, so any alias to the resource with type `T1 with T2` will be invalidated.

+Extensions must be removed from a type in the reverse order to which they were attached, forming an implicit "stack" of extensions on a type.
+This is to prevent users from implicitly breaking invariants of extended types by removing extensions from the "middle" of this stack and not performing the proper teardown required.
+In addition, this also allows potential future support for extensions on already-extended types.

 ### References to Extended Resources